1. GETTING STARTED

 In order to create and edit Tips, you need to use both Newired Editor and Newired Portal.
 For the editor to communicate with the portal, you also need to be connected to the internet or some internal server.

-Normally, you should start the Editor via Portal, first selecting the Site which you would like to add Tips to.
+Until version 19.1, you should start the Editor via Portal, first selecting the Site which you would like to add Tips to.
 If you start from the Editor instead, you will receive a message with a link directing you to the Portal:

 2. CREATING TIPS